 The Dell U3417W is a bit better than the LG 43UD79.
 The U3417W is a bit brighter and has more vibrant colors due to the better color volume.
 The U3417W has better ergonomics and it is easier to adjust to a comfortable position, whereas the LG 43UD79 has very limited adjustments.
 It has lower input lag and the larger screen provides more screen real estate, good for productivity.

-The Dell U2715H is a bit better than the Dell U3417W.
-The U2715H has better ergonomics and is easier to place in an optimal viewing position.
+The Dell U2715H is slightly better than the Dell U3417W.
 The U2715H is better for gamers as it has much lower input lag.
 The Dell U3417W is a larger screen with a widescreen aspect ratio and higher native resolution, so it is easier to multitask.

 The Acer Predator XB271HU is a gaming oriented monitor with a 144Hz refresh rate and 1440p resolution.
 It feels very responsive due to the low input lag and excellent motion handling and has a great stand, which makes it easy to share graphics with coworkers.
 It isn't as accurate out of the box as the Dell 3417W and does have a lower resolution, but is a better choice at a similar price point.